 If you were arrested or involved in a court case or had contact with the juvenile justice system when you were under 18, the courts, police, schools, or other public agencies may have records about what you did.
 If you are able to get those records sealed, it could be easier for you to find a job, get a driver’s license, get a loan, rent an apartment, or go to college.
 In some cases, the court will automatically order your records sealed.
 In others, you must file a petition asking the court to seal your records.

-When the court seals your records, it means that your court case no longer exists.
+When the court seals your records, it means that your court case no longer exists for most purposes.
 This means that you can legally and truthfully say you do not have a criminal record when someone asks about your criminal history (there may be an exception to this if you want to join the military or get a federal security clearance).

 Situations where the court automatically seals your records

 Less serious cases dismissed after January 1, 2015 (For more information, read Sealing of Records for Satisfactory Completion of Probation (Form JV-596-INFO)

 If your case is dismissed by the juvenile court after January 1, 2015 and you were NOT found to have committed an offense listed in Welfare and Institutions Code section 707(b) when you were 14 years of age or older (these are violent offenses like killing, raping, or kidnapping, and also some offenses involving drugs or weapons), you may not need to ask the court to seal your records.
 The court will do it automatically if you satisfactorily complete your probation.
 If the court finds that you satisfactorily completed your probation, it must dismiss your case.

 If the court does not find that you have satisfactorily completed your probation, it may not dismiss your case and will not seal your records automatically.
 In that case, if you want to have your records sealed, you will need to ask the court to seal your records.
 This is another reason why it is important for you to pay attention to the terms and conditions of your probation and work to get your case successfully dismissed.